 All procedures required during IVF treatment, including ovarian stimulation, egg & sperm retrieval, fertilization (ICSI) and embryo transfer, are performed on-site in our state-of-the-art facilities in North Cyprus.

-One cycle of IVF takes approximately 16-18 days in total although this amount of time is not needed in Cyprus when medication starts in the home country.
+One cycle of IVF takes approximately 16-18 days in total, although this amount of time is not needed in Cyprus when the medication starts in the home country.

 IVF with ICSI

 The first step is to have the necessary testing to check your fertility levels.
 This involves one blood test to check the ovarian hormones and one scan to check your antral follicle count.
 The scan is also beneficial to make sure there are no issues that could affect the embryo’s chances of implanting, such as fibroids or polyps.